huggingface/accelerate/docs/source/quicktour.rst

 .. warning::

-    If you are training on Colab with TPUs, your :obj:`Accelerator` object should only be defined inside the training function.
+    Your :obj:`Accelerator` object should only be defined inside the training function.
 This is because the initialization should be done inside the launcher only.

 Training on TPU